Calculation Point Logo

 Introduction: Beyond ERA – The Truth About Pitching Performance

-For decades, ERA (Earned Run Average) has been the go-to statistic for evaluating pitchers.
-It’s simple, elegant, and easy to understand.
-But here’s the catch—ERA doesn’t always tell the whole truth.
-Two pitchers can have nearly identical ERAs, yet one might have been helped by exceptional defense, while the other suffered from fielding errors or bad luck.
-That’s where FIP, or Fielding Independent Pitching, comes in.
+For decades, ERA has been the default statistic for evaluating pitchers — simple, widely understood, and easy to explain to any fan.
+But ERA carries a fundamental flaw: it does not always tell the whole truth about a pitcher’s actual skill.
+Two pitchers can post nearly identical ERAs, yet one may have been propped up by an exceptional defense turning tough grounders into outs, while the other battled poor fielding that turned routine plays into earned runs.
+That is where FIP, or Fielding Independent Pitching, changes the conversation entirely.

 What Is FIP (Fielding Independent Pitching)?